PedroMarianoAlmeida/Web-Dev-Sifting/lists/VS Code extensions.md

 - Material Icon Theme - It put icon logo according to with the

+- Polacode - Get good photos of the code

 ## Structure

 - ESLint - Code Patterns formatter